Chia-Network/chia-docs/docs/guides/crash-course/chialisp-and-typescript.md

 ## Crafting a Solution

-THe solution for this puzzle consists of a list of conditions.
+The solution for this puzzle consists of a list of conditions.
 To write Chialisp within JavaScript we can use the `Program.fromSource()` method.
 We will use a `51` (`CREATE_COIN`) condition delivering the value to our wallet puzzle hash.

 ```typescript